 Also, pretty much everyone in the travel and tourism speaks a bit of English.
 I was able to run into several people who worked at the hostel who could speak English and were able to give me very clear directions and advice about my itinerary.
 That was incredibly helpful.

 Bring A Phrasebook (Or Your Phone)

 Now, I did end up learning a handful of phrases in Chinese (you can’t really help it).
 I loved seeing the cute ladies on the bus smile when I tried answering their questions in Chinese.
 I learned the essentials: how to introduce myself, say that I’m American, and here teaching English (that’s what you’ll do as an ILP volunteer by the way … the kids will melt your heart).
 I also learned some key phrases like “noodles, not spicy” “please”, “thank you” and learned my numbers, which came in handy when I was bargaining at the Pearl Market in Beijing.

 But you really don’t have to if you don’t want to!
 Phrase books are super handy as are helpful apps like Pleco that you can download on your phone.
 I’ve had many conversations by typing a word into Pleco to help get my point across (these other apps are also nice to download).

 International Language Programs (ILP for short) sends volunteers abroad to live in China while teaching English, and no, you don’t have to speak Chinese to go!
 Volunteers go for a semester, live in a Chinese city, teach English only 20 hours a week, and always have weekends off for exploring.
-Volunteers also have vacation time to see some of the most beautiful (and surprising!) sites in China.
-Are you in?
-Come check out more with that green button:
+Get more info about volunteering in China here, and by clicking these buttons: